 The following are some easy tips that should help your cat feel better soon, and also help prevent struvite crystals from recurring:

 1. Feed small meals on a frequent basis; this will cause less fluctuation in their urine pH.

-2. For cats with a history of cat crystals, ensure you feed a variety of canned pâtés and stews recipes ("wet" food) that will help to hydrate and promote the formation of urine with a low or acidic pH.
+2. Ensure you feed a variety of canned pâtés and stews recipes ("wet" food) that will help to hydrate and promote the formation of urine with a low or acidic pH.